 23.4 The FIA will allocate garages and an area in the pit lane on a strictly equal basis where each team may work and, within each of these designated garage areas, one position where pit stops during both practice and the race may be carried out.

-23.5 Powered devices which assist in lifting any part of a car are forbidden in the pit lane during a race.
+23.5 No powered device may be used to lift any part of a car in the pit lane during a race.

 23.6 Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane.